stellularorg/vibrant/README.md

 License card: <https://stellular.net/+oss/misc.html#vibrant>

+Vibrant is the second version of Bundlrs *atomic* pastes.
+Vibrant can be integrated into Bundlrs through the `VIBRANT_ROOT` environment variable.
+Vibrant also requires you provide a `BUNDLRS_ROOT` environment variable when running.

 ## Configuration

 Many configuration options for databases can be found [here](https://code.stellular.org/stellular/bundlrs#configuration), this will just detail Vibrant-specific configuration options.